 All University community members and guests of the University are encouraged to report suspected criminal activity to the police as soon as possible.
-Fires, health emergencies, crimes, and violations of University policies and procedures should be reported to the Police Department either in person at 3128 Dyer Street, Room 200, Patterson Hall, or by telephone by dialing 911 on campus or at 214-768-3333.
+Fires, health emergencies, crimes, and violations of University policies and procedures should be reported to the SMU Police Department either in person at 3128 Dyer Street, Room 200, Patterson Hall, or by telephone by dialing 911 on campus or at 214-768-3333.
 Conspicuously placed, lighted emergency (Blue Light) telephones with direct lines to the SMU Police Department are located throughout the campus to facilitate reporting.
-Violations of University policies and procedures may also be reported to other University Officials including the Dean of Student Life Office at Room 302, Hughes-Trigg Student Center or by calling 214-768-4563.
-Please note: Telephone calls to 911 made from cellular telephones will most likely be answered by Dallas Police or University Park Police.
-Students using cellular phones should tell the 911 operator they need to speak to the SMU Police Department.
-The 911 operator will immediately transfer the call to SMUPD.
+The department also has an anonymous tips line where community members can leave information without providing their identity.
+The Hilltop Tips Line is 8-2TIP on campus or 214-SMU-2TIP from cell phones/off campus phone lines.